Pregnancy in New Orleans

 Choosing the place where you’ll experience one of the most memorable days of your life is a big decision.
 Let Touro’s Family Birthing Center help you prepare for the birth of your new bundle of joy.

 To aid your decision-making process, we encourage you to take a glance at our beautiful facilities by taking a personal tour or viewing our virtual tour.
-During a tour, you’ll learn about the birthing options we offer, including water birth, how to find a Touro physician or midwife, important tests and immunizations you and your baby will need, and creating your own birth plan with the help of your provider.
+During a tour, you’ll learn about the birthing options we offer, how to find a Touro physician or midwife, important tests and immunizations you and your baby will need, and creating your own birth plan with the help of your provider.